DeepakMahto99999/CSTECHTASK/README.md

 Empty JSX files allow for easy expansion

 Keeps project structure clean and modular

+## created User Login

+make and api for user logged in and integrated in frontend and navigate to /agent-dashboard

+# Flow Summary

+Agent submits email + password.

+Backend validates credentials using bcrypt + JWT.

+Token is saved in localStorage (uToken).

+React AgentContext is updated with token.

+User is redirected to /agent-dashboard.